pabtomas/dotfiles/exodia/doc/03_rule.md

 - **type**: string
 - **required**: false
 - **default**: `""`
-- **description**: How the command will be described when Navy is called with its help option.
+- **description**: How the command will be described when Exodia is called with its help option.

 ### `Rule.run`